 A student who withdraws from the College before completing a degree is required to fill out a Leave of Absence/Withdrawal Form.
 This form is available in the Office of Academic Advisement (Student Success Center-RIC, first floor) and online from the web pages of the Offices of Academic Advisement and Registrar.
 Upon completing the form, the student arranges for an exit interview with a staff member from the Academic Advisement office.
-Upon completion of the exit interview, the withdrawal process is finalized.
+After completion of the exit interview, the form should be taken to the Registration Office (DS Room 120) for processing where then the withdrawal is finalized.
 Return after withdrawal from the College necessitates a formal application to the Office of Admissions for readmission.
 A student accepted for readmission following withdrawal must meet all requirements in force at the time of the student's return to the College.